lovett/calendar/README.md

 </cal-event>
 ```

-Although `cal-event` is a custom tag, it inherits behavior from standard HTML tags.
-You can define CSS classes or inline styles in your HTML file to jazz up an event's presentation.
-There's also a special `data-icon` attribute that can be used to set a custom Emoji as the icon for an event.
-You can also reference SVG symbols if you've added an SVG `<defs>` tag to the page.
+Although `cal-event` is a custom tag, it works like a standard HTML tag.
+You can give it CSS classes or inline styles to jazz up the presentation.
+There's also a special `data-icon` attribute that can be used to set a custom Emoji or SVG symbol id as the icon for an event.
+If using SVG symbols, they add them to the page in a `<defs>` tag as per usual.

+## Repetition
+When a `cal-event` tag has a `repeat` attribute, it will show up multiple times according to whatever cadence you set.

+The following words and phrases are recognized:

+  - one or more days of the week, either "long" or "short" (3-letter abbreviation)
+  - one or more months of the year, also long or short
+  - daily
+  - weekly
+  - weekdays
+  - monthly
+  - yearly
+  - until _stop date_, where the stop date is in yyyy-mm-dd format
+  - first, second, third, fourth, fifth, sixth, last

+Repetition starts from the date of the initial event and goes forward.
+For repetition that covers past and future, set the event date's year to something like "0000".

+For more complex repetition patterns, multiple single-occurrence events are a better choice.

 ## Customization
 A couple things can be customized by adding special meta tags to the HTML document: